-BORP’s Adaptive Cycling Program is running the Bay Wheels / BORP Adaptive Bike Share Pilot in Oakland for six months from May to November 2019.
+BORP is running the Bay Wheels/BORP Adaptive Bike Share Pilot in Oakland and San Francisco.

 Hours of Operation:

 Wednesday 11 – 5, Saturday 10 – 4

 (No service if raining)

 Minimum Age: 18

 Intersection of JFK and Kezar Drive, San Francisco